viewdoc/markdown-demo/src/README.src.md

 ## Horizontal Rules

-Three or more asterisks, dashes or underscores on a line.

 // markup-start

+Three or more asterisks

 ***

+Three or more dashes

 ---

+Three or more underscores

 ___